elliot-gh/Sekai-Virtual-Live-Discord-Bot/README.md

 # Sekai-Virtual-Live-Discord-Bot

 A Discord bot built on [discord.js](https://discord.js.org/) that adds a reminder system specifically for Project Sekai Virtual Live shows.
-The reminder system uses [agenda](https://github.com/agenda/agenda), so MongoDB is required.
+A MongoDB instance is required.

 ## Instructions